 Jacada Interact supports calling web services to retrieve information from external data sources.
-Such web service calls are known as web service Integration Points.
+In Interact, these web service calls are known as Integration Points.

 Integration Points are commonly used to: